Kbenavid/Capstone/README.md

 Plumbing Inventory & Job Management Application

 PipeTrack is a full-stack application built with a Next.js frontend and an Express/MongoDB backend.
-It provides plumbing technicians with an easy way to manage parts inventory, log jobs, and track items used in the field.
-Inventory updates automatically as technicians document their work.
+It enables plumbing technicians to manage parts inventory, create jobs, and track items used in the field.
+Inventory levels update automatically as parts are used on jobs.

 ⸻

 Features
-	•	Secure login and authentication using JSON Web Tokens
+	•	Secure authentication using JSON Web Tokens
-	•	Create and manage jobs
+	•	Create, view, and manage jobs
-	•	Add parts to a job and automatically reduce inventory counts
+	•	Add parts to jobs, with automatic inventory updates
-	•	View and manage parts inventory
+	•	Full inventory management (create/update/delete parts)
-	•	Mobile-friendly Next.js interface
+	•	Responsive Next.js frontend optimized for field use
-	•	Clear separation between frontend UI and backend API
+	•	Clean separation between backend API and frontend UI

 ⸻